 Arizona Christian University is pleased to offer to its enrolled students the opportunity to receive college credit for successfully taking selected computerized tests in the CLEP program.
-The tests must be for courses required for a degree program offered at Arizona Christian University, and the following restrictions apply:
+Computerization offers more flexible test scheduling and instantaneous scoring and credit- granting decisions.
+The tests taken must be for courses required for a degree program offered at ACU and the restrictions listed must be met.

-- Students may take a maximum of thirty (30) credits through CLEP. - Students must receive a score of 50 or better on the CLEP exam to receive credit.
-If the student fails to pass the test, a period of six months must pass before retaking the same exam.
+- Students may take a maximum of thirty (30) hours through CLEP. - Students must receive a score of 50 (equivalent of 70%) or better on the CLEP exam to receive credit. - If students pass the CLEP test, the credit hours will come in as transfer hours and nothing will be figured into the students' GPA. - If students fail to pass the test, they must wait six months before retaking the same exam.